UPPMAX/install-methods/apps/R_packages/R_packages-3.4.0-install-README.md

     which R

 Set the cluster directory contents to be writable for the owner only, if installing new packages.
+This will be undone later.

-    chmod -R ug+rwX .
+    chmod -R u+rwX .

 and run R:

     R